Optimal Auctions through Deep Learning: Advances in Differentiable Economics: Omitted Proofs

-\subsection{Proof of Theorem ~\ref{thm:gbound}}
+\subsection{Proof of Theorem~\ref{THM:GBOUND}}

 We present the proof for auctions with general, randomized allocation rules.
-A randomized allocation rule $g_i: V \rightarrow [0,1]^{2^M}$ maps valuation profiles to a vector of allocation probabilities for bidder $i$.
-Here $g_{i,S}(v) \in [0,1]$ denote the probability that the allocation rule assigns subset of items $S \subseteq M$ to bidder $i$, and $\sum_{S \subseteq M}g_{i,S}(v) \leq 1$.
-Note that this encompasses the allocation rules we consider for additive and unit-demand valuations, which only output allocation probabilities for individual items.
+A randomized allocation rule $g_i: V \rightarrow [0,1]^{2^M}$ maps valuation profiles to a vector of allocation probabilities for bidder $i$, where $g_{i,S}(v) \in [0,1]$ denotes the probability that the allocation rule assigns subset of items $S \subseteq M$ to bidder $i$, and $\sum_{S \subseteq M}g_{i,S}(v) \leq 1$.
+This encompasses both the allocation rules for the combinatorial setting, and the allocation rules for the additive and unit-demand settings, which only output allocation probabilities for individual items.
 The payment function $p: V \rightarrow R^n$ maps valuation profiles to a payment for each bidder $p_i(v) \in \R$.
 For ease of exposition, we omit the superscripts ``$w$''.
-As before, $\M$ is a class of auctions $(g,p)$.
+Recall that $\M$ is a class of auctions consisting of allocation and payment rules $(g,p)$.
+As noted in the theorem statement, we will assume w.l.o.g.~that for each bidder $i$, $v_i(S) \leq 1,\, \forall S \subseteq M$.

-We will assume that the allocation and payment rules in $\M$ are continuous and that the set of valuation profiles $V$ is a compact set.